 Whether its child abuse or animal abuse, most people automatically have physical abuse in mind.
 This form of abuse is prevalent in a variety of settings, especially nursing homes.
 Many victims who suffer physical abuse at such facilities are unable to speak up or defend themselves, leaving them vulnerable to mistreatment from nursing home staff.
 It is imperative for family members to recognize the signs of physical abuse and obtain the damages and justice their abused loved one deserves.

-At Cunningham Bounds, our Mobile personal injury lawyers are committed to protecting the lives and rights of your loved ones who are suffering physical abuse at nursing homes.
-Not only are we dedicated to helping you and your family member obtain justice, we also want to ensure this type of violent behavior stops once and for all to prevent others from suffering.
+At Cunningham Bounds, our Mobile lawyers are committed to protecting the lives and rights of your loved ones who are suffering physical abuse at nursing homes.
+Not only are we dedicated to helping you and your family member obtain justice, but we also want to ensure this type of violent behavior stops once and for all to prevent others from suffering.

 Types of Elder Physical Abuse